Banner

 These minimum buffer distances were chosen because they reduce safety hazards, can be achieved on most parcels in the urbanized City, align with minimum creek buffers currently required in neighboring jurisdictions, and are consistent with the buffers already required in the coastal zone portion of the City by the Coastal Land Use Plan.
 In limited cases of severely constrained lots, the proposed ordinance contains a modification process to reduce the buffer distance.

-Ordinance Timeline
+Timeline

 1

-Draft Ordinance Released and Public Comment Period Open
+Draft Ordinance Released for Public Comment

 2